Eschatologue/CM_wiki/docs/spells/description/core/level-6.md

 The portals are two-dimensional glowing rings filled with mist that blocks sight.
 They hover inches from the ground and are perpendicular to it.

 A portal is open on only one side (you choose which).
 Anything entering the open side of a portal exits from the open side of the other portal as if the two were adjacent to each other.
-As a **:rsc-b: Bonus Action**{ .rsc }, you can change the facing of the open sides.
+As a **:rsc-b: Bonus Action**{.rsc}, you can change the facing of the open sides.

 > **Classes:** Sorcerer, Warlock, Wizard